-Special Kids Photography of America: Photographing children with special needs | Photofocus
+Special Kids Photography of America: Photographing children with special needs

 Karen Dorame is the mastermind behind this company.
 She’s also an artist in her own right and has written a few photography books.

-It all started when her daughter took her severely disabled son to get a professional portrait taken, the photographer refused to take photos of him.
-I can’t even imagine how that felt nor can I imagine a photographer doing that.
-So, from that horrible experience, Special Kids Photography of America was born in 1998 and they have been a nonprofit organization since 2000.
+It all started when her daughter took her severely disabled son to get a professional portrait taken.
+The photographer refused to take photos of him.
+I can’t even imagine how that felt.
+Nor can I imagine a photographer doing that.
+So, from that horrible experience, Special Kids Photography of America was born in 1998.
+They have been a nonprofit organization since 2000.

 “I never wanted another parent of a special needs child to go through that and to be made to feel less than,” Karen said.